External action

 No hay anuncios

-And what does the Spanish government say about it?
-Sources from the Ministry of Foreign Affairs consulted by ARA assure that they are working on a "structural resizing of the foreign service, adapting it to a Spanish community abroad that continues to grow."
-Despite the complaints from diplomats, they say they have made an "extraordinary" reinforcement of the most saturated staff and that an "unprecedented digital transformation is being promoted to streamline procedures."
-To address the situation, the Association of Diplomats has met on several occasions with the Undersecretary of Foreign Affairs – the last meeting was on January 19 – to address their demands, but they have not yet managed to meet with the minister, José Manuel Albares, nor with the Spanish president, Pedro Sánchez, despite the various requests they have sent him.
-"Lots of narrative and little data, an irresponsible attitude from those in charge of solving a critical situation," summarizes Virella.
+And what does the Spanish government say?
+Sources from the Ministry of Foreign Affairs consulted by ARA assure that they are working on a "structural resizing of the foreign service, adapting it to a growing Spanish community abroad".
+Despite the complaints of the diplomats, they say they have made an "extraordinary" reinforcement of the most saturated staff and that an "unprecedented digital transformation is being promoted to streamline procedures".
+To address the situation, the Association of Diplomats has met on several occasions with the Undersecretary of Foreign Affairs –the last meeting was on January 19th– to discuss their demands, but they have not yet managed to meet with the minister, José Manuel Albares, nor with the Spanish president, Pedro Sánchez, despite the various requests they have made.
+"A lot of talk and little data, an irresponsible attitude from those in charge of solving a critical situation," summarizes Virella.